How-to Home Lighting Tips That Will Bring Out the Best in a Room’s Decor

 There are 3 different types of room lighting.

 In this post I am going to show you easy ways to use these 3 levels of lighting in every room to create the perfect balance of Ambient(general), Accent and Task lighting.
-Each can effectively dramatically change the look and feel of a room.
+Each can effectively dramatically change the look and feel of every room in your house and making your entire home feel inviting and look better overall.

 Accent lighting is the most overlooked element in most rooms, but always the most dramatic as it draws your attention to a particular element or architectural feature.